 Bioarchaeological studies of diet also highlight the nature of variability along the Murray River, indicating that rather than there being a single dietary pattern common to Murray River societies, the types of resources utilised and their relative proportions varied along the length of the river.
-Evidence of dietary variation between individuals buried within the site also exists.
-However it is likely that both inter- and intra-site dietary variation is greater than the existing data suggests.
+There is also evidence of dietary variation between individuals buried within a site.
+However, it is likely that both inter- and intrasite dietary variation is greater than the existing data suggests.
 This variation is a result of the limitations of certain methods, the nature of the archaeological record on the Murray River, and a focus on population rather than individual-level analyses.